77777kaz77777/documentation-and-cheat-sheets/linux-general/SS_Command_Options_Cheat_Sheet.md

-# ss Command Options Cheat Sheet
+# How to inspect network sockets and connections using the ss command.

 The `ss` command is a utility used to investigate socket connections on Linux systems.